Subscribe to our newsletter!

 Donate before 30 June — so they can keep showing up for themselves, and for us.

-Tony's Trek 2025: Paddling for Awareness
+Tony's Trek 2026: Paddling for Awareness

-This year our Chair, Tony Pearce, will embark on an unsupported, solo 2,400 kilometer paddle down the Murray River to raise awareness of the profound mental health challenges faced by our emergency workers, and to acknowledge the impact of that on their families.
+Next year our Chair, Tony Pearce, will embark on an unsupported, solo 2,400 kilometer paddle down the Murray River to raise awareness of the profound mental health challenges faced by our emergency workers, and to acknowledge the impact of that on their families.

-This solo journey down the Murray River will be both a physical and mental challenge for Tony, much like the daily experiences of our emergency workers.
-Along the way he will connect with local communities, share stories of resilience, and highlight the need for robust mental health resources and support systems.
-Aiming is to inspire action and raise vital funds to enhance programs that promote wellbeing for our emergency services personnel.
+Along the way, I will connect with local communities, share stories of lived experience and resilience, which will undoubtedly highlight the need for robust mental health resources and support systems.
+Along the way I hope to raise vital funds for the Emergency Services Foundation to do its important work of developing evidence informed programs that enhance and promote wellbeing for our emergency services personnel.

 Better together.
 That’s what we aim to be.